 To start out I recommend choosing “pocket” diapers, (where the absorbent insert is put inside a “pocket” after washing), or “all-in-ones,” (where the absorbency and the waterproof cover are all together in one piece).

 I still mostly use pockets because I don’t mind the work of stuffing them and I like that I can adjust the absorbency by changing the inserts.
-An “all-in-two” will let you place the absorbency on top of the diaper, similar to a pocket except without stuffing.
+An “all-in-two” (or a shell) will let you place the absorbency on top of the diaper, similar to a pocket except without stuffing.

 If you’re on a tighter budget you’ll want to choose flats or prefolds.
 These more closely resemble the white pieces of fabric of old, but you don’t have to use pins any more.
 These allow you to use only a few waterproof covers while rotating out the absorbent prefold.
 They actually can be quite simple once you get the hang of it.